-Corsets, as once worn everyday by ordinary women
+Corsets as worn everyday by ordinary women in the past

 Corsets, worn everyday by ordinary women.
 Photographed in the Imperial War Museum.
 Note the suspenders at the bottom for holding up stockings.

 Corsets had suspenders at the bottom edge for 'pairs' of stockings.
-Presumably because of the 'pair' of suspenders, corsets were often referred to as a 'pair of corsets'.
+Presumably because of these 'pairs' of suspenders, corsets were often referred to as a 'pair of corsets'.
 So even though the garment in the photo looks like - and is - a single item, corsets were always referred to in the plural.
-That is a woman wore corsets not a corset.
+A woman wore corsets not a corset.

 Suspender for holding up a stocking.
 There were four: one front and back for each leg.
 The clip at the top adjusted the length and the elastic suspension adjusted for leg movement.

-I suspect that women wore these corsets because, having been born in the early part of the 20th century, it was just something that they were expected to do.
-Certainly, in the 1940s and into the 1950s, they were readily available for purchase.
+I suspect that women wore these corsets mainly because, having been born in the early part of the 20th century, it was just something that they were expected to do - a leftover from Victorian times.
+Yet in the 1940s and into the 1950s, they were still readily available for purchase.
 Women didn't have to shop around for them - within of course the constraints of everything being in short supply during the Second World War and the years of austerity afterwards.
 When I was taken with my mother to buy her corsets, the shop assistant produced them immediately.

 Corset stays